Atlantis-Software/offshore-docs/models/validations.md

 ## Ignored Properties

-If you want to build custom functionality on top of Waterline models and you need to define custom model attribute properties, the Waterline validations will probably throw an error.
-If you know what you're doing, you can tell Waterline to ignore certain properties and not run validations for them (so this is different from custom validations).
+If you want to build custom functionality on top of Offshore models and you need to define custom model attribute properties, the Offshore validations will probably throw an error.
+If you know what you're doing, you can tell Offshore to ignore certain properties and not run validations for them (so this is different from custom validations).

 Example model:
 ```javascript